The Best Wing Foiling Article for Beginners Part 4- Wingin' It Now!

 We also find a benefit from using a wing stick to connect between the handles.
 This comes in handy when you are blindly reaching for that handhold coming out of the tack or when you want to trim your grip width throughout handles without having to re-grip every time duotone had the early boom set up on their wings.
 We are excited to try their new duotone slick because we think it will also offer these same benefits without losing.

 To avoid the leeward pull back off of our board initial focus was only about riding the board flat not carving but getting the wing to our upwind hand as far as possible facing it to the wind.
 This beginning stage movement offered us repeatable success in breaking that wind axis without a highly technical maneuver with the wing in our front upwind.
 We still tried to leave the board pretty flat by just applying pressure through our front heel and rear toes turning the board into the wind.
-So there was no heavy carving occurring for me there is actually a point where the outstretched wing will aid in this angle and break the axis and begin to pull.
+So there was no heavy carving occurring for me there is a point where the outstretched wing will aid in this angle and break the axis and begin to pull.

-You across the wind if you start touching down going into the wind just apply a little bit more back foot pressure with the maneuver.
+If you start touching down going into the wind just apply a little bit more back foot pressure with the maneuver.
 When reaching across for the front handle with the opposite hand your pelvis will rotate more bringing you to the other side completely.
 Now with both hands briefly on the front handle, your trail arm needs to be efficient in regaining a handgrip almost blindly for a second at the rear of the wing and this is the position.

-Your wing and your upper body is more outside of your center of gravity but once you pull it on the backhand to exit the tack that will all be re-centered.
+Your wing and your upper body are more outside of your center of gravity but once you pull it on the backhand to exit the tack that will be re-centered.
 You may feel that this is more of a pivot at times when powering the wing through the backhand.
-Usually just leaves you in this slow controlled descent with your board trailing but you can still approach it in the same manner progression.
+Usually just leaves you in this slow-controlled descent with your board trailing but you can still approach it in the same manner progression.

 Video credit & lesson Credit from Kyle Oklahoma.

 Sample Block Quote